Delocalisation and absolute-value-FKG in the solid-on-solid model: The FKG lattice condition for the absolute height

 \subsection{Extensions to other \emph{a priori} spin distributions}

 The above is---first and foremost---a discussion of the Hamiltonian.
 The reference measure $\lambda$ never really plays a role: the only property of $\lambda$ that is essential is the property that $x$ and $-x$ are identically distributed (symmetry).
 This observation allows for a number of extensions which we now address.
 First, we may extend the theorem to real-valued height functions.
-For this, we need to suitably adapt the definition of an $|\cdot|$-FKG potential.
+For this, we need to suitably adapt the definition of a super-Gaussian potential.
 The following definition applies to the remainder of this section only.

 \begin{definition}[real-valued height functions] Consider the measurable space $(\mathbb R,\mathcal B)$, and let $\Omega:=\mathbb R^\mathbb V$ denote the collection of real-valued height functions endowed with the product $\sigma$-algebra $\mathcal F$.
-A \emph{symmetric absolute-value-FKG potential function} is a convex symmetric function $V:\mathbb R\to\mathbb R$ such that the second derivative of $V|_{(0,\infty)}$ is non-increasing (and well-defined almost everywhere).
-A \emph{symmetric absolute-value-FKG potential} or \emph{symmetric $|\cdot|$-FKG potential} is a consistent (in the sense of Definition~\ref{definition:Hamiltonian}), shift-invariant family of symmetric absolute-value-FKG potential functions.
+A \emph{symmetric super-Gaussian potential function} is a convex symmetric function $V:\mathbb R\to\mathbb R$ such that the second derivative of $V|_{(0,\infty)}$ is non-increasing (and well-defined almost everywhere).
+A \emph{symmetric super-Gaussian potential} is a consistent (in the sense of Definition~\ref{definition:Hamiltonian}), shift-invariant family of symmetric super-Gaussian potential functions.
 For each finite $\Lambda\subset\mathbb V$, the Hamiltonian $H_\Lambda:\Omega\to\mathbb R$ is defined exactly as before. \end{definition}

 We first generalise Theorem~\ref{thm:FKG_main_results} as follows.